-euphoria," posits Kaufman,

-"until much of the US and

-major global markets have

-been inoculated with a proven

-vaccine to Covid-19, economies will be operating in

-an evolving new normal that

-broadly cannot support the

-market valuations at which we

-entered the crisis and which

-positioning are largely locked in place.
+euphoria," posits Kaufman, "until much of the US and major global markets have been inoculated with a proven vaccine to Covid-19, economies will be operating in an evolving new normal that broadly cannot support the market valuations at which we entered the crisis and which positioning are largely locked in place the market is attempting to revisit in May."
+Kaufman believes successfully navigating this unexplored financial territory is the challenge facing fund managers and investors for the next several years.